Polprzewodnikowy/SummerCart64/docs/00_quick_startup_guide.md

 ## Direct boot option

 If booting game through included bootloader isn't a desired option then flashcart can be put in special mode that ommits this step.
 Run `python3 sc64.py --boot direct --rom path_to_rom.n64` to disable bootloader during boot and console reset.
 By default only games with 6102/7101 CIC chips will boot correctly.
 To change this use `--cic-params 0,0,0x3F,0x12345678ABCD` argument with appropriate values.
 Refer to included help in script for values meaning.
+This option is useful only for very specific cases (e.g. running SC64 on top of GameShark).

 ---